everythingpython/everythingpython.github.io/README.md

 # everythingpython.github.io

 - Learning Python, one docstring at a time.
 - All about the language, nuances, applications and more.
+- Updated : Nov 2024